 Lent is also a penitential season.
 It is a time to seek forgiveness, to look inward, and to admit our shortcomings and failures.
 It is a time to regroup and to prepare.
 How can you spend your time during Lent?

 - By “giving up” things you hunger after, such as sweets or alcohol; or activities you desire, such as vacations, concerts or movies.

 - By “doing” things to help others, such as offering an extra donation to the poor or helping those in need by providing food or clothing.

 - By “adding” to our normal routine, such as going to daily Mass, praying the Stations of the Cross and going to confession.

 One of the greatest opportunities given by the Church to assist us in our response to the Lord’s invitation to conversion is found in the Sacrament of Reconciliation.
 Once again, the Diocese of Scranton is participating in The Light Is On for You.

-While ensuring that every effort is made to follow safety guidelines during COVID-19 (including proper distancing, masking and sanitization), beginning on the first Monday of Lent, February 22, and continuing through Monday of the last full week of Lent, March 22, confessions will be heard in every parish from 5:30 p.m. to 7:00 p.m., unless a parish already has a different established weeknight tradition.
+While ensuring that every effort is made to follow safety guidelines during COVID-19 (including proper distancing, masking and sanitization), beginning on the first Monday of Lent, March 7, and continuing through Monday of the last full week of Lent, April 4, confessions will be heard in every parish from 5:30 p.m. to 7:00 p.m., unless a parish already has a different established weeknight tradition.